Tesmond-Smith-CS6831/Assignment1/README.md

      * topic-zip: zipcode you are interested in receiving weather info from.
 Default: '10001'
      * custom port: custom subscriber port.
 Default '5556'
         * If you choose to use a custom port, ENSURE IT MATCHES THE SUB PORT SET ON THE BROKER!
+     * Number of Replications: This is the amount of times you want to listen for a particular message.
+Defaults to 10

 **Ensure you execute Middleware, Publisher, Subscriber in order!**